ZerBea/hcxdumptool/README.md

 LED flashes 5 times if hcxdumptool successfully started

-LED flashes every 5 seconds if everything is fine
+LED flashes every 5 seconds if everything is fine and signals are received

+LED turns on, if no signal received during the last past 5 seconds

-Press push button at least > 5 seconds until LED turns on (LED turns on if hcxdumptool terminates)
+Press push button at least > 5 seconds until LED turns on (also LED turns on if hcxdumptool terminates)

 Green ACT LED flashes 10 times